bengarosi/alien-invasion/README.md

 ### Controls
 Move left - A

 Move right - D

 Jump - Space

 Sprint - LShift

+Close Game - Escape

 ### Items
 Coins - If picked up, player score increases by 10.

 Hearts - If picked up, player score increases by 5 and player health increases by 1.
+The maximum amount of hearts you can have is 5.

 Slows - If picked up, player speed is decreased to 5.

+### Mobs
+Basic Mob - If player collides with mob, health is decreased by 1.
+Mob speed is set to 9.

+Fast Mob - If player collides with mob, health is decreased by 1.
+Mob speed is set to 30.

+## Screenshots
+Start Screen:

+In Game:

+## Credits
+Sounds:

+All music and sound effects can be found and are free to download at https://freesound.org/

+Images:

+All images used in this game can be found on https://opengameart.org/